cea-trust-platform/trust-documentation/doc/source/user_tutorials/tank_filling.md

 Run the calculation.

-You should have have an error, and **TRUST** stop the calculation.
+You should encounter an error, and **TRUST** will stop the calculation.
 You will find a `diagonale_VEF.decoupage_som` file in your working directory.

 As **TRUST** indicates, to avoid this problem, you can: